Paramount at the Movies Presents: White Christmas [NR]

-White Christmas: Two World War II buddies (Bing Crosby and Danny Kaye) create a top song-and-dance routine that really wows the crowds.
+Two World War II buddies, Bob (Bing Crosby) and Phil (Danny Kaye), create a top song-and-dance routine that really wows the crowds.
 They cross paths with two beautiful sisters (Rosemary Clooney and Vera-Ellen) who also perform a song-and-dance act.
-Bob (Crosby) is smitten with one of the sisters, so Phil (Kaye) “accidentally” buys tickets on the same train as the girls, following them to their show at a Vermont inn that happens to be owned by their former commanding officer (Dean Jagger).
-The boys realize the inn’s business cannot support the general’s livelihood, so the four performers to put on an unforgettable show to save the struggling inn.
+Smitten with the sister act, Bob and Phil follow the duo to an inn in Vermont, which they find is owned by their former commanding officer (Dean Jagger).
+Realizing the inn is failing, the foursome perform a musical extravaganza to save the business.